Reviews You Can Rely On

 If you plan on using your poles in your hands for your entire trip, then packed size might not matter.
 On the other hand, if you'll be using your poles on scrambles, you'll have to stash them in your backpack during technical sections.
 Additionally, if you'll be traveling and need poles that can fit into your luggage, packed size is an important consideration.

-The most packable poles on the market today are those that feature a foldable design, also known as Z-poles.
-In the past few years, these poles have exploded onto the market, and with good reason.
-This design packs down to almost half the length of standard telescoping poles.
-Black Diamond revolutionized and popularized the Z-pole, and now many brands have their own version of the design.
+The most packable poles currently available are the ones featuring a foldable design, also known as Z-poles.
+These poles have become more prevalent in the past few years, and for good reason.
+This design packs down to nearly half the length of standard telescoping poles.
+Black Diamond revolutionized and popularized the Z-pole, and now many brands offer their own version of the design.

 trekking poles - the dynalock packs down smaller than other foldable poles on the...